CVEReports

 Executive Summary (TL;DR)

-The Flaw: A Concatenation Catastrophe
+The Flaw: String Concatenation in 2025

 The Code: The Smoking Gun